StartupsHow we came to have a Happy Place

 So, you share the link to the meeting.
 Everyone joins, except one member.
 Probably late, or won’t show up at all.
 You’ll find out at the last minute.

-A colleague shares some bad news, the chat gets hectic, everyone comments and wishes for the best.
+A colleague shares some bad news, the chat gets hectic, and everyone comments and wishes for the best.
 Well, not everyone.
 Someone is missing.

 The team has just delivered a project, such a relief!
 They’re all cheering on the call.
 It all went perfectly, the client’s happy, @so-and-so even told us to congratulate you on your idea… @so-and-so?
 Ah, not here, right?